top of page

 Because of this time delay, Suboxone (or Sublocade or Brixadi) is really the best choice for most people starting medication treatment for opioids.
 In most cases, Suboxone can be started the same day or the next day after stopping opioid drugs, so it avoids the risky period of waiting that Vivitrol requires.

-However, Suboxone, itself and opioid, is hard to stop, and many people do not want to take it for that reason.
-In that case, Vivitrol remains and important option for patients who simply prefer that treatment approach, even though it is more risky to start.
+However, Suboxone, itself an opioid, is often hard to stop, and many people do not want to take it for that reason.
+In that case, Vivitrol remains an important option for patients who simply prefer that treatment approach, even though it is more risky to start.
 When facing this situation, I will usually encourage people to go with Suboxone, due to the lower risk of relapse and overdose when starting treatment.
 But if someone really wants Vivitrol, I will go ahead and help them with that treatment plan instead.

 bottom of page